What Is Rum?

 By as early as the 1640’s, rum production was noted as being firmly established in Barbados.
-Adding further weight to this claim are historical records which state during the 1600s and 1700s, Barbados was in fact already the largest producer of rum in the world.
+Adding further weight to this claim are historical records which state during the 1600s and 1700s, Barbados was already the largest producer of rum in the world.
 At the time, the most desirable commodity in the newly established West Indies was refined sugar.
 And, because sugarcane grew in great abundance in Barbados, it made it the perfect place for a flourishing rum trade.

 Barbados – Home To The World’s Oldest Rum

 Barbados not only has been credited as the birthplace of rum, but it also has the distinction of being home to the oldest existing brand of rum in the world – the 300+-year-old Mount Gay Rum (www.mountgayrum.com ), established in 1703 and currently sold in over 100 countries worldwide.
 Because of this, other local Bajan brands of rum have also set themselves securely in foreign markets – Old Brigand, E.S.A.
 Field, Foursquare, Doorly’s, Cockspur, to name a few.

 Did you know?
 Soon after the English settled in Barbados and established a thriving rum trade, little rum shops began opening up all over the island.
 These quaint local rum shops can still be seen in Barbados today and are somewhat of an island institution not to be missed during your stay.